m4ttsch/omscs-notes-notes/computer-networks/software-defined-networking.md

 The key aspect to network management is network configuration, and many things can go wrong if the network is configured incorrectly.

 ### Network Configuration Errors
-Persistent oscillations can occur when routers can’t agree on a route to a destination.
+Persistent oscillations can occur when routers can't agree on a route to a destination.

 Loops occur when packets get stuck traveling between two or more routers and never make it to the destination.